 According to Section 354D IPC, Stalking is the act of

-• Continuously following a woman or contacting her,
+- Continuously following a woman or contacting her,

-• Either online or in-person
+- Either online or in-person

-• When she has clearly shown she doesn’t want the attention.
+- When she has clearly shown she doesn’t want the attention.

 Remedies available to women

-Women who are being stalked can file a complaint with National Commission for Women (NCW) and the Commission will take the matter up with the police.
+Women who are being stalked can file a complaint with the National Commission for Women (NCW) and the Commission will take the matter up with the police.
 Any woman, in any part of India, can file this complaint.

-But this section is subjected to exception.
+But this section is subject to exception.

 Example: Ram is a police officer tracking down a drug shipment and has been monitoring emails received by Sita.
 This would be covered by the exception.